buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

 = 1.2.6 =
+* Network Search - Added icons for search results from plugin LifterLMS
 * Developers - Added hooks for adding your own options into all Component settings

 = 1.2.5 =